 People are frustrated that politics is not working for them.
 And in many ways, it’s not.

-Our current political system concentrates power in the hands of a very few people and leaves many feeling powerless.
-This spans from big societal changes to very local issues, from the impacts of globalisation to the way people encounter public services.
-Far too often, people feel like collateral in decisions taken far away from them.
+Our current political system concentrates power in the hands of a few, and leaves many feeling powerless.
+This can apply to the biggest global issues, right through to local decisions.
+Far too often, people feel decisions are made without their input.

-Our political system currently provides very weak connections between decision-makers and the public.
-It relies heavily on elections to understand the “will of the people” and transmit their policy preferences into action.
-In practice, elections provide very poor information about public preferences.
-A person’s vote is often interpreted and used by those in power for their own ends, with politicians making claims to be enacting the “public will”.
+This system does not connect decision-makers and the public well.
+It relies heavily on elections to understand the “will of the people'' and transmit their policy preferences into action.
+However, elections provide very poor information about public preferences on the details of issues - often, politicians can’t be sure what truly represents the “public will”.

-Our political system provides very weak mechanisms for bridging between different interests and developing a political consensus.
-It encourages us to look for disagreement, dismiss out-of-hand alternative points of view and adopt a winner-takes-it-all mentality to democracy.
-One consequence of this is important decisions about the future of our country lack even a basic level of political consensus.
-Many issues are put into the “too difficult box” due to fear of political and public backlash.
+Our politics encourages us to look for disagreement and identify winners and losers, rather than reach for consensus.
+And this means some issues are simply put into the “too difficult box” and decision-makers fear political, public, and media backlash.
 This is not a recipe for building a strong, cohesive and prosperous society or securing economic, social and political justice.